Robert Manners (British Army officer, born 1758): Life

-He was the eldest son of General Lord Robert Manners by his wife Mary Digges, and succeeded to his father's estate at Bloxholm in Lincolnshire.
-He was educated at Caen academy and took the Grand Tour.
+He was the eldest son of General Lord Robert Manners by his wife Mary Digges and succeeded to his father's estate at Bloxholm in Lincolnshire.
+He was educated at Caen Academy and took the Grand Tour.

 Manners joined the Army as a cornet in the 3rd Dragoon Guards on 27 April 1775, and was promoted to lieutenant on 25 December 1778.
-On 3 October 1779 he became captain of a company in the 86th Foot, newly raised by his cousin the Duke of Rutland.
-He went with the 86th Foot to the West Indies, serving for a time on marine duty aboard ship before being sent with a detachment to Tobago.
-In 1781 the island was captured by the comte de Grasse and the garrison returned to Europe, the officers giving their parole.
-On 6 December 1782 Manners was promoted to major in the 80th Foot and on 19 March 1783 he was made an equerry to the King.
-On 14 February 1784 he succeeded Allan Maclean as lieutenant-colonel of the 1st Battalion, 84th Regiment of Foot.
+On 3 October 1779, he became captain of a company in the 86th Foot, newly raised by his cousin, the Duke of Rutland.
+He went with the 86th Foot to the West Indies, serving on marine duty aboard a ship before being sent with a detachment to Tobago.
+In 1781 the island was captured by the Comte de Grasse, and the garrison returned to Europe, the officers giving their parole.
+On 6 December 1782, Manners was promoted to major in the 80th Foot, and on 19 March 1783, he was made an equerry to the King.
+On 14 February 1784, he succeeded Allan Maclean as lieutenant-colonel of the 1st Battalion, 84th Regiment of Foot.
 That regiment was reduced on 24 June 1784, and after a period on half-pay, Manners joined the 3rd Foot Guards as captain-lieutenant on 19 February 1787.

-In the general election of 1784 he was elected to Parliament for Great Bedwyn through the influence of Lord Ailesbury, the expenses of the election (£2,500, or the equivalent of £ today) being paid by George Rose out of Government secret funds.
+In the general election of 1784, he was elected to Parliament for Great Bedwyn through the influence of Lord Ailesbury, the expenses of the election (£2,500, or the equivalent of £ today) being paid by George Rose out of Government secret funds.
 He was considered as a replacement for Sir Henry Peyton, MP for Cambridgeshire, on that gentleman's death in 1789, but unsuccessfully stood at Northampton in the general election in 1790.
 He returned to Parliament in a by-election for Cambridge on 12 February 1791.